Running ASP.NET Core Applications as a Subfolder Application

 So what does .AddPathBase() actually do?

-It's used to resolve Urls internally, based on the path you specify.
-Anytime ASP.NET creates a path dynamically for routes, uses ~/ in Views or Pages, or via Url.Content() or other IUrlHelper use it automatically fixes up the path with the provided path base.
+It's used to resolve Urls internally, using the path specified in AddPathBase().
+Anytime ASP.NET creates a path dynamically for routes, uses ~/ in Views or Pages, or via Url.Content() or other IUrlHelper the path is automatically fixed up with the provided path base.

-So instead of returning /images/someimage.png which you get for a root site, you get /blog/images/someimage.png for example.
+So instead of returning /images/someimage.png which you'd get for a root site, you get /blog/images/someimage.png for example.

-If you use implicit routing or you stick to using ~/ paths in your Views/Pages, ASP.NET does most of the heavy lifting without you having to do anything else.
-This is nothing new - class ASP.NET used to do that as well, but it's pretty nice that this is handled.
+If you use implicit routing, Url helper methods, or you stick to using ~/ paths in your Views/Pages, ASP.NET does most of the heavy lifting for you, without having to do anything else.

 Fixing up Root Paths with ~/ and an ApplicationBasePath

-This does mean you need to be more vigilant about how you root your Urls in your application.
-So rather than <img src="/images/someimage.png" /> you should use <img src="~/images/someimage.png" /> to ensure the appropriate path is used.
+For Views: Rather than using <img src="/images/someimage.png" /> you should use <img src="~/images/someimage.png" /> to ensure the appropriate path is used.

-You can quickly find and replace all instances of hard coded root paths by doing a Find in Files Search (Ctrl-Shift-F) in your IDE and doing a search and replace for ="/ and replacing with ="~/.
+If you didn't do this - and let's be honest most of us don't - you can quickly find and replace all instances of hard coded root paths by doing a Find in Files Search (Ctrl-Shift-F) in your IDE and doing a search and replace for ="/ and replacing with ="~/ in all your View files.
 This should capture most scenarios in any physical files.

 In code you can access the IUrlHelper interface in Razor views or injected into controllers or methods.